-Constant Water Movement In Hoses
+Constant Water Movement In Fire Hoses

 Harsh winter weather and temperatures can easily stifle fire suppression capabilities if you don’t take the proper precautions.
-The moment you begin charging the hoses, you must keep some water moving through the hoses until you are ready to pack equipment up.
+From the moment you begin charging the fire hoses, you must keep some water moving through the hoses until you are ready to pack equipment up.
 This practice reduces the likelihood that hose lines, valves, and pumps will completely freeze over due to static water movement at an ambient temperature of 32ºF.

 Departments can keep water moving by recirculating water through the apparatus pump and slightly opening the hose nozzle, deck guns, ladder pipes, etc. Be sure to have the hoses drain away from ladders, vital equipment, and areas of high foot traffic to prevent creating patches of hazardous surface ice.
 A hose line that is frozen solid will often be difficult or impossible to be correctly stored back on the apparatus.
 If this happens, disconnect the line and carefully place the frozen hose on the apparatus for a trip back to the station.